banr1/learning-english-transcripts/Ethereums Proof of Stake consensus explained.md

 # Ethereum's Proof of Stake consensus explained

 ## Transcript

-Gaspar is the consensus method Ethereum will be switching to when it moves from proof of work to proof of stake.
+Gaspar is the consensus method Ethereum will be switching to when it moves from Proof-of-Work to Proof-of-Stake.

 It is actually the combination of two different consensus methods called LMD-GHOST and Casper FFG.